What is Quark ?

 See the process in action -

 In the example above, we create a Quark project, built the project and run the project.
 All done under 15 seconds!.

 We call apps built with Quark, Sketches.
 Quark itself is built on top of the Electron framework.
 Your sketches provide you with all the capabilities of full fledged electron apps.
 The difference here is that they just weigh a few kilobytes instead of hundreds of megabytes.

 The only caveat here is that because of this shared runtime, your sketches have a direct dependency on the Quark software itself to provide for the runtime.
 Hence we call these projects built with Quark "sketches" and not applications.

 What this means for you is that you can potentially have hundreds of sketches on your machine providing the functionality as that of full fledged electron apps, while consuming the resources equivalent to only one app!

 Another advantage of using web technologies is that your sketches are Compatible with Mac, Windows, and Linux and run on all three platforms.
 Write once, run everywhere!

 Power of Electron 💪

-Behind the scenes, we use electron's renderer process as the runtime for your sketches.
-This means, that you have access to all of the Node.js and Electron's renderer process API's in your sketch.
+Behind the scenes, we use electron's renderer process as the runtime for your Quark apps.
+This means, that you have access to all of the Node.js and Electron's renderer process API's in your app.